 Grain-Free Hummingbird Cake that's tender, perfectly sweet, and naturally gluten-free, dairy-free, and refined sugar-free.

-Unless you use an extremely sweet frosting, hummingbird cake is naturally lightly sweetened form the fruit.
+Unless you use an extremely sweet frosting, paleo hummingbird cake is naturally lightly sweetened from the fruit.

 We've been eating more grain-free desserts and meals lately and this Grain-Free Hummingbird Cake has been our dessert of choice when hosting guests.

 This grain-free hummingbird cake is the perfect gluten-free dessert.
 Think gluten-free Easter cake, gluten-free summer cake, and gluten-free mother's day cake.
 It works for so many occasions.

 Like I mentioned, it's a paleo hummingbird cake made with almond flour.